ministryofjustice/intranet/technical_debt.md

 ## Tasks

-1. Unminify the component register
-2. Add automatic screenshot detection (looks for thumbnail.png)
-3. Add 'used on templates' field
+1. Add 'used on templates' field
+2. Update wiki to include new thumbnail process

 ## Hacks